Miaooocat/Miaooocat.github.io/notes/knowledge/science/computer_science/language/javascript/javascript_notes_es6/index.md

   - Concise body syntax: when there is only a single expression, curly braces, `return`, and semi-colons can all be omitted.
   - Block body syntax: when there is more than a single expression.

+Parentheses and return statement can be omitted when using arrow notation.

 ```js
 const fn0 = () => result;
 const fn1 = _ => result;